blobbsen/androidFarm/README.md

 # androidFarm

-a project to integrate Android devices into a Jenkins Continuous Integration enironment.
+a project to integrate Android devices into a Jenkins Continuous Integration environment.